Who 'conjured a couple of magic tricks' - Garth Crooks' Team of the Week

 James Maddison (Tottenham): Harry Kane doesn't play for Tottenham anymore, but it does not seem to have stunted their growth.
 Eric Dier is nowhere to be seen and Richarlison looks like he's playing in lead boots, but since the arrival of new manager Ange Postecoglou and especially Maddison, Spurs are starting to look like a team and not a one-man show.

 I saw something similar in an old Arsenal line-up under George Graham when everything was directed towards Ian Wright and if he didn't score, no-one did.
-Then Arsene Wenger - who no-one had heard of in England - came along and transformed the Gunners into a title-winning team.
+Then Arsene Wenger - who no-one had heard of in England - came along and transformed the Gunners into a great title-winning team.
 Still early days for Spurs but it's a good start.

 Bruno Fernandes (Manchester United): The Manchester United captain is trying to convince us they are capable of great things.
 Who is he trying to kid?
 I've seen nothing great about United so far this season.
 They beat Wolves 1-0 having been outplayed; lost at Spurs in a game they never looked like winning, and managed to beat a Nottingham Forest side who haven't won at Old Trafford since 1994.